Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 ## Results

-The benchmarks we ran were not too extensive, but the little results we had were already so promising, that we decided that doing all of this for all of the string operations was definitely going to be worth it.
+The benchmarks we ran were not too extensive, but the few results we had were already so promising, that we decided that doing all of this for all of the string operations was definitely going to be worth it.

 More specifically, we ran two experiments.
-One with a very small list with relatively big strings and one with somewhat bigger list that only contained small strings.
+One with a very small array with relatively long strings and one with somewhat larger array that only contained short strings.
 Here's an illustration of the exact results:

 <img
   src='/posts/numpy-string-ufuncs/benchmarks.png'
   alt="A bar plot showing the performance increase between the old approach and the new ufuncs across two different benchmarks" />

-The results clearly illustrate a big performance improvement, especially for bigger arrays.
-In the benchmarks we ran with a 1000-element array, there was a performance increase of 150x-492x depending on the string operation, while there was a much moderate speed-up of 4x-11x for smaller two-element arrays.
+The results clearly illustrate a big performance improvement, especially for larger arrays.
+In the benchmarks we ran with a 1000-element array, there was a performance increase of 150x-492x depending on the string operation, while there was a more moderate speed-up of 4x-11x for smaller two-element arrays.
 This goes to show that operating on the raw C data, instead of doing the CPython PyObject dance explained above, has a very significant effect.

 ## Conclusion

-In this blog post, we explained how an observation from our client, D.E.
-Shaw, led to a complete rework of how string operations are done for NumPy arrays.
+In this blog post, we explained how an observation from our client, the D.E.
+Shaw group, led to a complete rework of how string operations are done for NumPy arrays.
 In the process, we went over how to write ufuncs that operate on the raw C data buffer of the array and we described how the `resolve_descriptors` function